mn-INF/SSBU/README.md

 -	When you download everything, be sure to keep the Python files and the spreadsheets all in the same folder/directory.
 -	Within the quotation marks on any read_excel() calls, put the name of your spreadsheet.
 This is whatever you save the Excel spreadsheet as, but make sure to keep it in .xlsx format.
 -	For recording the characters used against you, be sure to follow the criteria above.
--	To track an individual stat, you can just remove the apostrophes around lines 132-136 in Tourney Analysis.py.
-To make sure that it doesn’t get displayed, put 3 apostrophes before line 132 and 3 more after line 136.